Marquette Players to Watch Against Michigan State - Second Round

 Top Marquette Players to Watch vs. Michigan State - Second Round

-When the Marquette Golden Eagles and Michigan State Spartans play in the second round of the NCAA tournament at Nationwide Arena on Sunday at 5:15 PM ET, Tyler Kolek and A.J Hoggard will be two of the top players to watch.
+Tyler Kolek and A.J Hoggard are two players to watch on Sunday at 5:15 PM ET, when the Marquette Golden Eagles match up with the Michigan State Spartans in the second round of the NCAA tournament at Nationwide Arena.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!